FrankFK/WoopecGraphics/README.md

 * 07.06.2021: Started with documentation (Speed, Move and Draw Methods of Turtle)
 * 08.06.2021: Documentation of first release methods is done.
 All other methods are set to internal.
 * 08.06.2021: Shape for bird
+* 09.06.2021: Public Code is consistent and documented, all non public code is internal